HugoMatilla/The-Pragmatic-Programmer/readme.md

-#1.A Pragmatic Philosophy
+#A Pragmatic Philosophy
 **Tip 1: Care About Your Craft**

 **Tip 2: Think!
 About Your Work**

-##1.1.The Cat Ate My Source Code
+##1.The Cat Ate My Source Code
 **Tip 3: Provide Options, Don't Make Lame Excuses**

 Instead of excuses, provide options.
 Don't say it can't be done; explain what can be done to salvage the situation.